 Divine service is a defining characteristic of the Lutheran Church worship service.
 That helps us comprehend the rhythm of the worship.
 God first serves us with His gifts, and then we praise God in thankfulness for everything He has done.
 The name “Divine Service” accurately conveys the rhythm of God offering His gifts and us returning Him thanks.

 The Divine Service is a "holy" hour, which means it is "set apart."
 It is a time to be apart from the daily grind.
 It's an appointed time to spend with our Lord.
 Indeed, in the Divine Service, we are assembled in the presence of the holy, omnipotent, and ever-living God.
 Therefore we are a part of a period of "heaven on earth," as our Lord forgives our iniquities and grants us new life presently, as well as eternal salvation with Him forever.
-This perspective of the Divine Service explains why many newcomers to Lutheran church regard it as dignified and solemn.
+This perspective of the Divine Service explains why many newcomers regard it as dignified and solemn.

 Lutherans follow orders of service that have been used throughout the history of the Western Church.
 The Divine Service consists of two parts: